dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_handle_type.rst

 ==========

 Mode
-   Whether to update left and/or right handles.
+   Whether to update left or right or both handles.

    :Left:
       Update the left handles.
    :Right:
       Update the right handles.

-Handle type
+Handle Type
    The handle type to switch to.
    Read the :ref:`Bézier curves <curve-bezier-handle-type>` page for more details on the different handle types.